WPTF: Since the 1960s

 As of September 15, 2008, WPTF began streaming its local and syndicated line up.
 After the September 2008 death of Jack Boston, Scott Fitzgerald took over North Carolina Morning News.
 Parent company Curtis Media announced in August 2009 the acquisition of The North Carolina News Network from Capitol Broadcasting Company of Raleigh.
 On November 2, 2009, Curtis Media President Phil Zachary said that Rush Limbaugh's program would be leaving WPTF on December 31, 2009, after more than 20 years.
 The show moved to Clear Channel Communications (now iHeartMedia's) FM talk radio station, 106.1 WRDU (now WTKK).
 The loss of long-time staples Limbaugh and Sean Hannity proved challenging for WPTF, and the station's ratings declined.

 In December 2009, Brian Freeman, program director of sister station WSJS in Winston-Salem, North Carolina took over the same duties at WPTF and became the host of North Carolina's Morning News.
 WPTF aired NASCAR Sprint Cup Series and Nationwide Series racing, starting with the 2011 Daytona 500.

 WPTF's format was split on March 13, 2012, when much of its talk programming moved to sister station WPTK, which was branded as TalkRadio 850 WPTF.
 WPTF shifted most of its daytime programming to all-news, retaining the NewsRadio 680 WPTF identity.
 The station continued to air The Dave Ramsey Show in the late morning hours until it was picked up by WTKK on June 15, 2013.
 In August 2015, WPTK dropped its talk show programs.

-Until July 16, 2021 WPTF hosted a local talk show on weekday evenings with Tom Kearney.
+Until July 16, 2021, WPTF hosted a local talk show on weekday evenings with Tom Kearney.
 On July 28, 2021, the University of North Carolina at Chapel Hill's Tar Heel Sports Network switched its Raleigh/Durham affiliate from WTKK to WPTF beginning with the 2021 football season.
-The agreement also included broadcasts of men's basketball, along with the coaches' shows for both sports, and the weekly Primetime In The ACC show.
+The agreement also included broadcasts of men's basketball, along with the coaches' shows for both sports, and the weekly Primetime in the ACC show.
 This deal also made WPTF the new flagship station for the network.
+Charlotte's WBT is also an affiliate of the network; between them, this allows nighttime games to be heard across most of the eastern half of North America.

+In 2024, WPTF replaced the 98.5 translator W253CY with W225DF at 92.9 and changed its branding to FM 92.9/AM 680 WPTF.

+Although WPTF remained one of the market's dominant stations through the early 1970s, the rise of FM eroded its audience, and by July 2024 its share of listeners had dropped below 1 percent.